What is XChange?

 Her knowledge and expertise regarding supply chain digitalization underpins her current responsibilities for leading GS1 Australia’s engagement across a broad sector portfolio to enhance the digital capability of industry through the adoption of global data standards.

-Bonnie works with key public and private stakeholders to facilitate whole of industry initiatives where common benefits can be derived through effective collaboration.
+Bonnie works with key public and private stakeholders to support and facilitate whole of industry initiatives where common benefits can be derived through effective collaboration.
 She is an active participant on several domestic and global committees and working groups striving to innovate, through relevant technology approaches to bring positive business and economic outcomes.

 Bonnie holds a Master of Business Management from Monash University.